Eddy Alvarez: International baseball

 In May 2021, Alvarez was named to the roster of the United States national baseball team for qualifying for 2020 Summer Olympics.
 After the team qualified, Alvarez was named to the Olympics roster on July 2.
 On July 21, Alvarez was chosen to be a flag bearer for the U.S. in the Olympics opening ceremony alongside basketball player Sue Bird.
 Alvarez was the first baseball player to be selected as a flag bearer for the U.S. The baseball team went on to win silver, losing to host Japan in the gold-medal game.
 Alvarez became the 135th athlete to compete in both the Winter and Summer Olympics and only the sixth to medal at both the Winter and Summer Olympics.
 Eddie Eagan and Lauryn Williams are the only other Americans to earn medals at both the Winter and Summer games.

 Personal life

 Alvarez and his wife, Gaby, have two sons.
 Their older son is named Jett.

 Alvarez's older brother, Nick, played professional baseball for seven years in the Dodgers system, reaching Triple-A in 2006.
-His sister, Nicole, is a radio DJ in Los Angeles for KROQ-FM.
+His sister, Nicole, is a radio DJ in Los Angeles.

 Alvarez views fellow short track speed skater J.R.
 Celski as being like another brother.
 He says training with Celski, whom he has known since age six, has been the biggest factor in his success as a speed skater.
 "In California we'd be going up the sand dunes and he'd see me coming closer and he would just hit the jets," he recalls.
 "We're competitive.
 Everything we do is a competition."

 After one surgery, Alvarez learned to play guitar to keep himself occupied.